BioLaySumm 2025

 The BioLaySumm shared task surrounds the abstractive summarization of biomedical articles, with an emphasis on catering to non-expert audiences through the generation of summaries that are more readable, containing more background information and less technical terminology (i.e., a “lay summary”).

-This is the 2nd iteration of BioLaySumm, following the success of the 1st edition of the task at BioNLP 2023 [1] which attracted 56 submissions across 20 different teams.
-In this edition, which is to be hosted by the BioNLP workshop at ACL 2024, we aim to build on last year’s task by introducing a new test set, updating our evaluation protocol, and encouraging participants to explore novel approaches that will help to further advance the state-of-the-art for Lay Summarization.
-Accordingly, we will not only be offering a prize of £100 to the team with the top-ranking submission, but we will also offer a second prize of £50 to the team that propose the most innovative approach (as decided upon by the task organisers).
-For inspiration, we provide some ideas of promising research directions below.
+This is the 3nd iteration of BioLaySumm, following the success of the 2nd edition of the task at BioNLP 2024 [1] which attracted 200 plus submissions across 53 different teams and the 1st edition of the task at BioNLP 2023 [2] which attracted 56 submissions across 20 different teams.
+In this edition, which is to be hosted by the BioNLP workshop at ACL 2025, we aim to build on last year’s task by introducing a new task: radiology report generation with layman’s terms, extending the shared task to a new domain and multi-modality.
+Additionally, we update our evaluation protocol, and encourage participants to explore unified approaches to tackle both the text-only task and the multi-modal task, which help further advance the state-of-the-art for Lay Summarization.

 Important Dates